• Facebook

 Data Encryption in NCache

-In a distributed environment, caching systems mostly interact with network channels for transferring data between clients and remote servers.
-The data travels and resides in the cache in its serialized form, and anyone eavesdropping on your connection can intercept your data easily if it is not encrypted.
+In a distributed environment, caching systems frequently communicate over network channels to transfer data between client applications and remote cache servers.
+This data travels across the network and resides in the cache in a serialized form, making it vulnerable to interception and eavesdropping, man-in-the-middle, and unauthorized access attacks if it is not encrypted.

 Data Encryption Algorithms

 An encryption algorithm is the method used to transform data into ciphertext.
-An algorithm will use the encryption key in order to alter the data in a predictable way so that even though the encrypted data will appear random, it can be turned back into plaintext by using the decryption key.
+An algorithm uses the encryption key to alter the data in a predictable way so that, even though the encrypted data appears random, it can be turned back into plaintext by using the decryption key.

 NCache supports a rich set of standardized encryption algorithms that are nearly impossible to break.
 This ensures that your sensitive data is really well protected.
 NCache supports the following encryption algorithms that you can choose from: